 Scholarship Name: Joint Japan/World Bank Graduate Scholarship Programme – JJ/WBGSP

-Brief description: The Joint Japan/World Bank Graduate Scholarship Programme – JJ/WBGSP call for applications from developing country nationals and Japanese nationals for master degree programs starting this 2015-2016 academic year will open on February 18, 2015.
+Brief description: The Joint Japan/World Bank Graduate Scholarship Programme – JJ/WBGSP call for applications from developing country nationals and Japanese nationals for master degree programs starting this 2016-2017 academic year to open on February 10 and close March 10 2016.

 Accepted Subject Areas